 Tim Ferriss is a startup angel investor (in Twitter, among other startups) as well as the author of the bestselling book “The 4-Hour Workweek: Escape 9-5, Live Anywhere, and Join the New Rich” which has been translated in 35 languages, sold 1.35 million copies worldwide, and topped the charts of the New York Times, BusinessWeek, and the Wall Street Journal bestseller lists.

 Tim believes that marketing should begin with oneself since you know your product best from the inside out.
 But what my favorite quote of his on personal branding is:

 Personal branding is about managing your name – even if you don’t own a business – in a world of misinformation, disinformation, and semi-permanent Google records.

 Going on a date?
 Chances are that your “blind” date has Googled your name.
 Going to a job interview?
 Ditto.

 It is interesting to note that when he saw his publishing company was not promoting The 4-Hour Workweek as well or as much as he wanted, he set it on himself to promote it by reaching out to bloggers and by establishing himself as authority in the area of Lifestyle Design, which is a combination of marketing, entrepreneurship, and creativity to make life simpler and better.

 He went on to strengthen his personal brand so much that at the time he was ready to market his book, The 4-Hour Workweek, he already had a large group of people willing to buy it.

-Later on, he went ahead and used the power of his personal brand to market his two other books, The 4-Hour Chef and The 4-Hour Body which went on to become successful as well.
+Later on, he went ahead and used the power of his personal brand to market his several other books which have become highly successful such as: